i0am0arunava/sportnews_final/README.md

 ### 1. Browse Sports News
 - Users can access a wide range of sports news articles.
 - They can filter news articles based on categories such as soccer, basketball, tennis, etc.
+- Able to listin the article using microphone
 - Search functionality allows users to find specific articles by keywords or topics.

 ### 2. View Live Scores